-Abstract Reference A brief summary of the article

-Complete Reference Full details of the article, including abstract and subject headings research

-Find Similar Clicking this will show you other related articles items we don't have access to in print or online.
-The service costs £10 per request.

-Find Citing Articles See who has subsequently referred to (cited) the article in their own check@leeds This will try to download the full text for you, if we subscribe electronically to the journal it is published in.
+Abstract Reference A brief summary of the article Complete Reference Full details of the article, including abstract and subject headings Find Similar Clicking this will show you other related articles Find Citing Articles See who has subsequently referred to (cited) a particular paper in their own research Document Supply A link to the Library's Document Supply service, where you can request items we don't have access to in print or online.
+The service costs £10 per request. check@leeds This will try to download the full text for you, if we subscribe electronically to the journal it is published in.
 If this link fails, try searching the Library Catalogue for the article to see if we subscribe or have it available in print.